Start9Labs/documentation/source/contributing/services/config.rst

 There is no default option for the object type.
 Rather, the option ``null-by-default`` should be used to indicate the default as ``null``.
 If null by default is true, nullable must be true.
 If null by default is false, nullable could be either.

+``unique-by`` indicates whether duplicates can be permitted in the list.

 ValueSpec Type:

 .. code::